How does Zendesk detect a language for a user in Support?

 This is only applicable to users who were not yet created in your Support account.

-- Email detection: If an end user is not created in your Support account prior to submitting a ticket, then their language is automatically detected by the text contained in the body of their first email sent to your Support account.
+- Email detection: If an end user is not created in your Support account before submitting a ticket, then their language is automatically detected by the text contained in the body of their first email sent to your Support account.
 Subsequent emails or tickets don't overwrite the end-user's language, even if another language is consistently used.
 Manually set their language to resolve this.

 - Help Center: When an unregistered end user selects a language in the Help Center menu bar and submits a request from that language, their user is created and their language is identified with the language of the Help Center they were viewing upon ticket submission.
 However, you can manually set their language if this is their preferred language.